DeMuenu/MoonlightVRC/README.md

 1. Clone the code into your project.

-2. Add the `PlayerPositionsToShader` component to a GameObject in your scene:
+2. Add the `LightUpdater` component to a GameObject in your scene:
    - Tweak strength/intensity of the local and remote player if you want them to have an attached light.

 3. For lights, attach `LightdataStorage` to a Transform and configure:
    - `range`, `type`, `color`, `intensity`, and `spotAngleDeg`.

-4. Add the light transform to your `PlayerPositionsToShader` component's `otherLightSources` array.
+4. Add the light transform to your `LightUpdater` component's `otherLightSources` array.

 5. Use one of the premade shaders on your material.
 Or, if you feel like it, use the provided .hlsl/.cginc in your own shader.
 You just need to copy everything surrounded by Moonlight comments, and apply it at the end of your shader.